marcostimm/docker-php7-mysql-redis/readme.md

- # Basic config to run web applications with Docker
+ # Basic config to fast run php7 applications with Docker

  Create your project in root context (e.g. laravel new myApp)